Concepts & Workflow

 Images and segments

-• Image: a single geometry (one “node”) along a chain-of-states path.
+• Image: a single geometry (one “node”) along a chain-of-states path in Minimum Energy Path (MEP) search methods such as the Growing String Method (GSM).

 • Segment: an MEP between two adjacent endpoints (e.g., R -> I1, I1 -> I2,…).
 A multi-structure run is decomposed into segments.